March 14, 2014

 These new multi-millionaires have persuaded a throng of followers to buy their advertising space, books or software services.
 Just think if you could generate that kind of loyalty and intent.
+If you want to make sure that your business’ software is running how it’s supposed to be then go to Parasoft to test it out.

 Your blog isn’t like a web page or an email, it’s like a personal conversation.
 Blogging’s popular because web users deplore corporate speak.
 They want full transparency and person to person communication that gives them something of value – something that makes their life better or easier.